 In the first year, class recorder lessons provide the very youngest children with their first practical experience of collective music-making.
 These classes perform in the annual Summer Concert to demonstrate the skills established at this early stage.
 The art of listening objectively is developed through exposure to small amounts of music, often linked with a story.

 Formal composition is introduced at Year 5 level (Removes) through analysis of some of the most celebrated classics of the repertoire.
 Children are taught to produce original music based on simple rhythmic, melodic and harmonic ideas using the suite of computers in the music department which are installed with the latest music technology and which are available to every pupil throughout their time at Abberley.

 To augment learning, we take every opportunity to transport pupils to concerts, opera, ballet and other musical entertainments.

 All pupils at Abberley have the opportunity to learn a musical instrument, to take part in group work and to sing in choirs.
-We offer lessons in most of the standard orchestral instruments and lessons are taught by the Director of Music, the Assistant Director of Music and a team of eleven highly qualified, inspirational and dedicated visiting staff.
+We offer lessons in most of the standard orchestral instruments and lessons are taught by the Director of Music, and a team of eleven highly qualified, inspirational and dedicated visiting staff.
 Lessons occur throughout the working day and are on a weekly rotation to minimise disruption to academic progress.
 Once children are proficient, we encourage them to be entered for examinations of the Associated Board of the Royal Schools of Music or other recognised bodies and ‘Aural Clinics’ help candidates with this part of the examination.